 Depending on the nature of your service, perhaps you could offer a free trial allowing them to get to grips with your offering before they commit.
 Whatever you decide to do, it’s important to keep up consistency.
 If you have a way to reach your lead, stay in touch but do it on their terms.

 For tips on using content to keep your leads warm, FINALLY can give you a steer.

 To keep your customers happy

 We cannot stress the importance of this enough.
 Once a lead has become a customer, don’t just forget about them.
 After all, it costs up to five times more to recruit a new customer than it does to sell to an existing one.
-But how can your content strategy help you to keep an existing customer active?
+But how can your content strategy help you to keep an existing customer engaged?

 Well, we hate to sound like a broken record but the answer is the same as before: by producing helpful content.
 Just because you’ve helped to solve your customer’s previous pain point, it doesn’t mean that they won’t have any more in the future.
 Consider the lifecycle of your customer.
 Perhaps they’ve invested in a one-off solution from your company to get to know you, but later they may be open to making a more significant purchase or opening a subscription or retainer with you?

 Point your existing customers towards content that’s to do with their interest areas (their original purchase will give you an idea about what these are).
 Map associated products or services to what they previously bought, and let them know from time to time about how these too could help them.
 You could even offer a discount or free trial specifically for existing customers.

 Your existing customer base doesn't want to be forgotten or ignored.
 They want to be acknowledged as valued customers and rewarded as such.